 You want to sell your product range on Instagram.
 Why?
 Because as a retailer or manufacturer you want to be able to use this extremely popular sales channel.
 Because you want to improve the customer journey to your products.
 Because Instagram gives you access to new target groups.
 Because you want to optimise your omnichannel strategy and increase your online presence.
-No matter the size of your company or whether you already have an online shop or not – there are many reasons to engage in social commerce and set up an Instagram shop.
+No matter the size of your company or whether you want to offer many or few products – there are many reasons to engage in social commerce and set up an Instagram shop.
 With a little know-how and patience, it’s easy to set up and costs you nothing.
 Simply follow this guide.

 1. Ensure eligibility for setting up an Instagram shop

-You don’t have to have your own webshop to use the Instagram shopping feature, but you can have one.
+To use the Instagram Shopping feature, you already need a landingpage where users can complete the sale.
 Many sellers offer their products exclusively on Instagram.
 The important thing is that only physical products that do not infringe Instagram and Facebook commerce policies may be sold.
 No services, no discriminatory content, no gambling – these are just some of the exclusion criteria.
 Further details can be found on Instagram and Facebook.

 You also need to have an Instagram business profile.
 If you don’t have a profile yet, first of all create a personal profile and then convert it into a business profile in the Profile settings in the Instagram app.
 If you need help, you can consult an online marketing agency.
 Tip: Always use the latest version of the Instagram app!

 2. Connect to your Facebook page and upload a product catalogue

 Your Instagram shop must be linked to your Facebook profile.
 To do so, select the menu item “Account Center” in Instagram, log into Facebook and open your Facebook page.